 First is to find which size will serve your goals the best.
 Do you require the resources and reach a larger agency can provide?
 Or do you need to have a more personal and unique touch to your marketing pieces?

 Lastly, will this agency walk with you through this process and support your vision for your company?
 Are they a compatible match with your company?
-Or are some of their practices different from your company culture?
+Or do some of their practices different from your company culture?

 Just as there are no true one-size fits all articles of clothing, some types of marketing agencies are not for every company.
 Having the right group of professionals in your corner can make a world of a difference in your brand.
 Deciding what to do is a matter of understanding what you do now and where a good team of marketing professionals can take you.